Timeline: Mursi to be sworn in as Egypt's president

 June 13 - Military decrees that troops can detain civilians, effectively restoring emergency law that lapsed on May 31.
 A court strikes down the decree on June 26.

 - Parliament approves another assembly to draft a new constitution.
-The first was suspended for including too many Islamists, but the makeup of the new one is also criticised.
+The first was suspended for including too many Islamists, but the makeup of the new one is also criticized.

 June 14 - Supreme court dissolves parliament, just two days before the presidential run-off.
 Islamists and liberals denounce this as military "coup".
 Court upholds Shafik's right to run for president, and curbs presidential powers.
 The new president will now have to work closely with the army on a new constitution.